imran-ishaq/assessment-task/README.md

 - **Java Development Kit (JDK)**: Ensure you have Java Development Kit (JDK) version 8 or higher installed on your system.
 - **Node.js and npm**: You need Node.js and npm (Node Package Manager) to run the frontend application.
 You can download and install them from [Node.js website](https://nodejs.org/).
 - **PostgreSQL Database**: You should have PostgreSQL installed either locally or in a Docker container.
-The database should have a schema named `postgres`.
+The database should have a schema named `assignmentTask`.

 ### Installing PostgreSQL Locally